brmoreir/brmoreir/README.md

 ### 👕 Work

 </br>
+- [Google](https://www.google.com/) as a Partner Engineer.
+July 2024 - ???.
 - [Microsoft](https://www.microsoft.com/) as a Azure Infrastructure Engineer.
-May 2020 - ???.
+May 2020 - July 2024.
 - [Microsoft](https://www.microsoft.com/) as a Partner Technical Consultant.
 Set 2018 - May 2020.
 - [Microsoft](https://www.microsoft.com/en) as a Digital Transformation Consultant.
 Set 2017 - Jun 2018.
 - [Vodafone](https://www.vodafone.com) as a Quality Engineer.
 Jun 2017 - Aug 2018.